devfromnyc/dawn-custom/README.md

 ## How To Contribute - Getting started

+To contribute to this repository, you need to request access.
+Permissions are set via Shopify Theme Access.
+Once your github/Shopify account is authorized, Please read the issue and pull request templates located in the github folder.

 ### Shopify CLI

 You can follow this [quick start guide for theme developers](https://github.com/Shopify/shopify-cli#quick-start-guide-for-theme-developers) to get started.

+To connect to this store, you'll need a personal access token.

 ### Continuous Integration